Technology

 Customization Restricted by plan Unlimited

-Plugins Business plan+ only Install any plugin
+Plugins Business plan and up only Install any plugin

 Themes Limited selection Any theme you want